 - Expert Analysis: Accident reconstruction specialists may provide insight into how the crash occurred.

-The comparative negligence rule can significantly impact the amount of compensation you receive.
-Insurance companies often try to assign more fault to victims to reduce payouts.
+As illustrated in the example above, the comparative negligence rule can significantly impact the amount of compensation you receive.
+This is one of the primary reasons insurance companies often try to assign more fault to victims to reduce payouts.

-This is why working with an experienced Independence car accident lawyer is crucial.
-They can help counter unfair fault assessments and ensure you receive the compensation you deserve.
+This is why working with our experienced Independence car accident lawyers is crucial.
+Our knowledgeable legal team can help counter unfair fault assessments and ensure you receive full financial compensation for your injuries.

 Do I Have To Call The Police After a Car Accident in Independence, Missouri?